What is HAZWOPER?

 - On Scene Incident commander 24 hours training plus additional training to achieve competency in several areas

 The training is what makes HAZWOPER unique.
-In some instances the training levels may or may not overlap in other cases these are prohibited by OSHA because workers without specific training may be able to characterize waste unless trained to do that task.[ The Site Safety Supervisor or Officer should be consulted and a competent industrial hygienist or other technically qualified person who is HAZWOPER trained.
+In some instances, the training levels may or may not overlap in other cases these are prohibited by OSHA because workers without specific training may be able to characterize waste unless trained to do that task.[ The Site Safety Supervisor or Officer should be consulted and a competent industrial hygienist or another technically qualified person who is HAZWOPER trained.

-PumpMan Technicians have completed the 40 Hour - Hazardous Waste Operations and Emergency Response, (HAZWOPER), Training.
+PumpMan SoCal Technicians have completed the 40 Hour - Hazardous Waste Operations and Emergency Response, (HAZWOPER), Training.